w3f/w3f-education/docs/Rust/section2/loops.md

 ## Conditional loops: `while`

-Using a `while` loop, it will automatically stop once a condition has been fulfilled.
+A `while` loop will automatically stop once a condition has been fulfilled.
 An example would be looping until a number has reached a certain limit:

 ```rust